 PRINT PAGEMaria NeyraPartner

-Maria Neyra specializes in white-collar criminal defense, complex investigations and grand jury practice.
+Maria Neyra specializes in white-collar criminal defense, complex investigations, grand jury practice, and complex civil litigation.
 She combines both legal and Wall Street experience in her approach to federal and state cases involving claims of financial wrongdoing, including securities fraud, mail fraud, healthcare fraud, bribery, public corruption, RICO and tax evasion offenses.

 Born in Cardenas, Cuba, Ms. Neyra is fluent in Spanish and proficient in French.
 She joined the firm in 1995 and became a Partner in 2001.
 Ms. Neyra is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell.
 She is listed in Best Lawyers in America, as well as being named as a Florida Super Lawyer.